aleksa-sukovic/scrapy/README.md

         ->reader(new FileReader('path-to-file.html'));
 ```

-As you can see built in readers allow you to use Scrapy by either reading from a url or from specific file.
+As you can see built in readers allow you to use Scrapy by either reading from a url or from a specific file.

 #### Writing custom readers